 Given the amount of data being transferred in an audio call (and even more in a video call), the amount of storage Skype would require to record everything would be enormous.
 So enormous that in my opinion, wholesale recording of all Skype traffic is quite impractical.

-Not to mention that it would be a public relations nightmare if discovered.
+Not to mention that it would be a public relations nightmare if discovered.2

-So the question then becomes, since they probably don’t record everything, why would they record your conversation?
+So the question is, since they probably don’t record everything, why would they record your conversation?

 You and I just aren’t that interesting

 In this regard, I point to what I believe boils down to many people’s over-inflated sense of self-importance (and even occasional paranoia).